 Lessons will be taught using a variety of teaching and learning strategies to engage and motivate learners and ensure good progress.
-Timetabled lessons will be supplemented with regular small group oral conversation sessions with the French Assistant.
 In addition, off-timetable activities will be scheduled, where appropriate, to develop specific knowledge and skills and to allow pupils to work together to apply their learning to real-life settings.
 Regular informal and formal assessments will guide and personalise teaching and learning to maximise attainment.

 In the new GCSE, students must take all four examination papers at the same tier.
-GCSE French has a Foundation Tier (grade 1-5) and a Higher Tier (grade 4-9).
+GCSE French has a Foundation Tier (grade 1-5) and a Higher Tier (grade 5-9).
 This qualification is linear.
 This means that students sit all their examinations at the end of the course.